skillitzimberg/pomodoro/PLANNING.md

 NOTE: I feel like I failed at dealing with time.
 I stumbled on a solution, but I was never able to reason my way to a solution.
 Doesn't feel good . . .

 - I need to keep the Work timer state for when the PAUSE button is used.
 I need to be able to start back up from that point.

+- I didn't plan for good code reuse.
+I think that I can probably figure out a way to reuse ideas like starting, pausing, and resetting a timer for both the Work and Rest timers.
+When should I do that?
+After brute forcing the whole project?

 ## Potential problems